-Ground conditions were good throughout contributing to a high standard of data collection.
-A slightly varied magnetic background has been identified throughout the GSA characterised by discrete areas of magnetic enhancement and several north-east/south-west aligned linear trends.

-Against this background several anomalies have been identified and cross-referenced to specific examples on the interpretation figure (Illus 6).
+Ground conditions were very good throughout the PDA contributing to a high standard of data collection.
+The survey has detected a moderate level of background magnetic variation which is characterised by frequent, evenly dispersed, discrete low magnitude anomalies.
+This is likely due to the depth and composition of the topsoil and the superficial deposits from which they derive.
+Against this background several anomalies have been identified and crossreferenced to specific examples on the interpretation figure (Illus 6), where appropriate.